What is Outpatient Surgery?

 - More than half of elective surgery procedures in the United States are currently performed as outpatient surgeries.
 Health experts expect this amount will increase over the next decade.

 - Outpatient surgery has developed over the past 3 decades for a number of reasons, including:

 - Less invasive surgical techniques

-- A team approach in preparing a person for surgery and home recovery that involves both a surgeon and an anesthesiologist (a medical doctor who specializes in administering anesthesia medications so the patient feels no pain and does not remember the surgery)
+- A team approach in preparing a person for surgery and home recovery that involves both a surgeon and an anesthesiologist (a medical doctor who specializes in administering anesthesia medications so the patient feels minimal to no pain and does not remember the surgery)

 - The desire to reduce health care costs

 What Is an Anesthesiologist and What Do They Do?

 - Anesthesiologists are doctors who administer and closely monitor drugs that provide pain reilef for less invasive procedures like endoscopy or during labor and delivery and also adminitster drugs that make you completely sedated during surgery, and after surgery, you will be taken to the recovery room, where you are closley monitored by healthcare professionals.

 - Anesthesiologists machines that continually display vital signs such as blood pressure, blood oxygen levels, heart function, and breathing patterns so that they can watch for any breathing problems.